Individual Listening Online Exercise of Film Adjectives on Wordwall:

 Do you know James Bond?

-What do you think about their movies?
+What do you think about his movies?

 The James Bond's trailers

-Useful phrases when writing a film review.
+when writing a film review.

 USEFUL PHRASES:

-It is highly recommendable to have a set template for each type of text before the day of the exam to make sure you meet the correct standard.
-Try learning some of these phrases to include in your template.
+recommendable to have a set template for each type of text before the day of

 Opinions: